eoladil/fam/README.md

 ## Features

-* `sudo`isnt needed at all.
+* A 100% sudo-less script.
 Everything is done in the user space.
 * Automatically maps the flatpak package `org.example.App` to `app` via a persistent alias.
 * Checks the generated aliases for conflicts with native apps and renames them accordingly to prevent system breakage.
 * Automatically removes orphaned runtimes to save disk space.